discodian/discodian/readme.md

 In case your contribution is merged into a package of Discodian, you grant Discodian full permission to use your contribution without any need for attribution.

+## Credits

+Part of this library was copied from and inspired by the Team Reflex source copyrighted by David Cole.
+Although the license claim has been dropped for some files, attribution is provided via this readme.